 Working inside Martin Farms, a Pennsylvania dairy factory farm, Animal Outlook’s investigator documented senseless and violent abuse of mother cows and their defenseless calves.
-This is some of the worst abuse we’ve ever documented, and yet it also shows practices representative of what life is like for animals on a typical dairy farm.
+This is some of the worst abuse we’ve ever documented, yet it shows practices representative of life for animals on a typical dairy farm.

 In this case, our investigator followed a truck from this factory farm to an ice cream facility, owned by the world’s largest dairy company: Nestlé, the maker of ice cream brands including Dreyer’s, Edy’s and Häagen-Dazs.

 Nestlé’s motto is “Good food, Good life,” but our video shows life is anything but “good” for cows and calves suffering for milk used in the company’s ice creams.
 There is cruelty in every scoop of ice cream: What many see as a sweet treat is, in reality, a product of suffering and exploitation in the cold, cruel dairy industry.

 Nestlé Responds: When alerted to our video and documented abuse, Nestlé responded that it immediately severed ties with Martin Farms.
 This small step, however, fails to address the systemic nature of the issues Animal Outlook’s investigation uncovered.
 As a leader in the food industry, Nestlé can — and should — take proactive steps that include eliminating some of the most egregious abuses within its supply chain, including the cruel removal of calves’ horns and tissue, and going even further to offer plant-based options to meet the growing consumer demand.